poolshark-protocol/docs/site/content/introduction/cover-pools.en.md

 </br></br></br>
 ![Range Order 1](cover_position.png){: style="width:100%"}
 </br></br>

 ### Averaging into a token
 For users seeking to average into an asset starting at some price (example in the image below), they can simply set the `lower` bound as the point where they want to start transitioning from the `input` token to the `output` token.

-The Cover Pool will then use liquidity math to decide how much token to unlock at each price point based on the total amount of liquidity available in the pool for a given pair direction.
+The Cover Pool will unlock liquidity at each price point based on the total amount of liquidity available in the pool for a given pair direction.

 ## Auctioning Unlocked Liquidity